fluxusfrequency/blog/seven-reasons-i-love-minitest.md

 "I don't dislike RSpec, but I do prefer Minitest."
 In the end, I think most would agree that testing frameworks are a personal choice.

-That said, if you haven't tried Minitest lately (or ever), why not taste the Kool-Aid?
-If you're curious about Minitest, but feel like you still need some convincing, just try it!
+That said, if you haven't used Minitest lately (or ever), why not check it out?
+If you're curious, but feel like you still need some convincing, just try it!
 It's a small investment.
 You'll be up and running in a few minutes.
 Why not go try the first Ruby [Exercism](http://exercism.io/getting-started)?